learn-the-web/topics/browser-testing/index.md

 ### Open device labs

-Your community may be an open device lab, where there’s just a bunch of computers and devices that are available for you to walk in and test your websites on.
+Your community may have an open device lab, where there’s just a bunch of computers and devices that are available for you to walk in and test your websites on.

 **Links**